 However, the top-down nature of IO tables implies practical limitations in terms of sectoral detail, which will also apply to environmental assessments based on them.
 To be able to track all transactions in the economy, IO table compilers aggregate small firms into broader economic sectors.
 The characteristics of the sectors thus represent weighted averages of the characteristics of the firms aggregated within them.
 For IO-based environmental assessments, such aggregations could be highly important, depending on the environmental indicator being analyzed.
 Sectors in IO tables are generally defined on economic rather than environmental bases, and they can represent firms with completely different environmental characteristics.
 Consider, for instance, a hypothetical assessment of CO2 emissions embodied in brass instruments.
 In a typical low-detail IO system, the copper and zinc that make up the brass would be aggregated in a “Non-ferrous metals” sector, dominated by the far more CO2 intensive aluminium industry, thus leading to artificially high estimates of emissions embodied in the instruments.

-The recognition that detailed multiregional input-output (MRIO) tables are required for environmental assessments in an increasingly globalized and diverse economy has led to the recent development of a handful such databases by various research groups, see Wiedmann et al. (2011) for an overview.
+The recognition that detailed multiregional input-output (MRIO) tables are required for environmental assessments in an increasingly globalized and diverse economy has led to the recent development of a handful of such databases by various research groups, see Wiedmann et al. (2011) for an overview.
 In this paper we assess four of these, calculating CO2 multipliers in each of the full databases, as well as after aggregating all four to a defined common region and sector classification system, with the aim of studying the effects of levels of sector detail on such multipliers.

 The general problem of aggregation in input-output tables has been discussed extensively, see Kymn (1990) for an overview.
 Several authors have assessed empirically how IO coefficients and multipliers vary with different levels of aggregation.